 The trade winds blow in the warmest parts of the Earth, between 23.5°S and 23.5°N. This is the reason most thunderstorms and monsoons originate in these volatile regions.
 The weaker the trade winds become, the more rainfall can be expected in the neighbor landmasses.

 Image source: dailygalaxy

-Earth is losing its atmosphere continuously – Every day, approx. 90 tonnes of material escapes from upper atmosphere and streams out into space.
+Earth is losing its atmosphere continuously – Every day, approx. 90 tonnes of material escapes from the upper atmosphere and streams out into space.
 However, 90 tonnes per day amounts to a tiny leak.
-Earth’s atmosphere weighs 5 quadrillion tonnes, so we are in no danger of running out any time soon.
+Earth’s atmosphere weighs 5 quadrillion tonnes, so we are in no danger of running out of atmosphere any time soon.